 Fourth generation (QL, 2015–present)

-The line of gasoline engines consists of five models of the following characteristics - 1.6 liters (132 HP), 1.6 liters (turbo, 177 hp), 2.0 liters (Nu I4, 150 HP), 2.0 liters (Theta II I4, turbo, 240 hp) and 2.4 liters (Theta II I4, 184 HP).
-Diesel engines three models - 1.7 liters (115 HP) and two 2-liter 136 and 185 hp.
-Gearboxes three modifications - 6-speed manual or automatic or 7-speed dual-clutch automatic (DCT).
+The petrol engine range consists of five models with the following characteristics: 1.6 litres (132 hp), 1.6 litres (turbo, 177 hp), 2.0 litres (Nu I4, 150 hp), 2.0 litres (Theta II I4, turbo, 240 hp) and 2.4 litres (Theta II I4, 184 hp).
+There are three models of diesel engines: 1.7 litres (115 hp) and two 2-litres with 136 and 185 hp.
+There are three modifications of gearboxes: 6-speed manual or automatic or 7-speed automatic with dual clutch (DCT).

-- Overall rating - 5 out of 5 stars
+- Overall rating: 5 out of 5 stars

 - Frontal tests with small overlap - Good